 - All articles must have one (1) lead author; other contributors will be listed as co-authors; please limit number of authors to eight (8).

 - Include complete contact information for the lead author (name, title, affiliation, email, phone number, mailing address, social media) and full names and titles of all co-authors.

 - Please send at least one (1) digital photograph pertinent to the text and send as a separate file in a common format like jpg.
 High-resolution images (files 1 MB in size or larger) are preferred but not necessary.

 - All tables and figures should be placed at the end of the file, one per page.
 Please send any relevant raw data in spreadsheet.

-- Literature citations are needed.
+- Literature citations are not needed.

 Republishing Advocate Content

 To all other online outlets that wish to use Advocate content on their sites, we ask that you adhere to the following guidelines:

 - All articles must link back to the original Advocate article page on the Global Aquaculture Advocate.

 - All articles must include the Global Aquaculture Advocate title somewhere on the page, and include the author’s byline.